nmsalvatore/sage/README.md

 ```

 To run a custom timer, simply provide the timer's name as the argument
 following `sage timer` as you would would a normal timer.
-So instead of
-`sage timer 15mins`, the syntax is `sage timer <name>`.
 To test this
 functionality yourself, sage includes a 25 minute pomodoro timer by
-default which can be run with the command below.
+default which can be run with the following command.

 ```bash
 sage timer pomodoro